IdentitySquare/Engineering-Internship/02_git_version_control.md

 ## Tasks
+Estimated Duration: 4 hours for PR created with code update & description for the PR.

 1. Create a new GitHub repo in your personal account called "Problem-Solving"
 2. To that repo, create one new pull request for each of the easy problem solving questions you solved on repl.it.
 Do not merge the Pull Requests.
 3. At the end of that you will have about 20 pull requests open.